Lees Brook Community School is committed to:

 ● The use of user logins and passwords to access the School network is enforced.

-Protecting personal data: Personal data will only be recorded, processed, transferred and made available according to the Data Protection Policy.
+Personal data will only be recorded, processed, transferred and made available according to the GDPR Policy.

 How will Cyberbullying be managed?